happyplan/happyplan/docs/1-Getting-Started.md

 This should make a first fresh build, start a static server & the livereload one, then open the appropriate page in your browser.

-Now you can start to add/modify assets or posts & save them.
+Now you can start to add/modify assets, pages or posts & save them.
 BOOM.
 Livreload do the magic & files should be automatically reloaded into your browser.